Archive for the ‘Play’ Category

 Pear tree in bloom

 There’s a new festival on the Festival calendar in Leavenworth.
 Spring Sensations is a culinary adventure through the month of April.
 Restaurants and shops throughout the village are offering unique specials and products for sale all with a pear theme.
 There will be pear scones, pear candy and savory pear dishes.
 Wineries and restaurants will be offering wine “pearings.”
 Icicle Brewing is hosting a Pear, Cheese and Beer “Pear”ing.
-Check out our Spring Sensations page for links to the festival schedule and restaurant and lodging specials.

 Spring Sensations will be kicked off with a new event: A Taste of Spring, March 31, 2012.
 There will be culinary samples along Front Street, live entertainment, pear tasting, a pear cook-off and an International Marketplace.